Narrow-Code/WIG-Android/README.md

 - Click on the Return All button at the bottom of the table
 - Click Return button

+### Delete Borrower <a name="delete-borrower"></a>
+Delete Borrower removes it comepletely from the database and returns all checked out Ownerships to their original locations

+- Long hold click on the Borrowers trash icon
+- Click on delete

 ## Inventory View <a name="inventory-view"></a>
 Inventory View can be accessed by clicking on the filing cabinet icon in the navigation bar located on the top right hand corner of the app.